 Markush structures.
-Markush Editor represents the hierarchical nature of a Markush structure in graphical form.
-The structures of an opened Markush file will be identified, classified and organized as scaffolds and attached R-groups to help you follow each nested structure.
+Markush Editor uses a graphical representation of the hierarchical nature of the R-groups in Markush structures.
+The structures (fragments) of an opened Markush file will be identified, classified and organized as scaffold and attached R-groups to help you follow each nested structure.
 Markush Editor is a standalone desktop application.
-Running this application, you need to download and run Markush Editor installer.
-Without valid Markush Editor license editor can be used viewer only mode.
-Short video tutorials demonstrating the main functionality are available here.Markush Editor is a desktop application of ChemAxon to view, create and edit complex
+For running this application, you need to download and run Markush Editor installer.
+Without a valid Markush Editor license, the application can only be used in viewer mode.
+Short video tutorials demonstrating the main functionalities of the application are available here.Markush Editor is a desktop application of ChemAxon that serves for viewing, creating and editing complex

 Markush Editor layout